 - Any other documents that the sponsor wishes to provide to the site to support the set up and delivery of the study

-HRA Approval uses a local information pack for NHS participating organisations in England, the HRA will provide additional support to applicants for studies where the lead NHS R&D office is in Northern Ireland, Scotland and Wales and the study has sites in England – please see information below about cross border arrangements and contact email@example.com for support clearly indicating that your study is sponsored in Northern Ireland, Scotland or Wales.
+The HRA will provide additional support to applicants for studies where the lead NHS R&D office is in Northern Ireland, Scotland and Wales and the study has sites in England.
+If you require support please contact firstname.lastname@example.org making clear that your study is led from Scotland, Wales or Northern Ireland.